 In this case, a debriding medication is applied to the wound.

 Enzymes in the drug dissolve any dead tissue in the wound, then cover the wound with a bandage.

 They are the most used in wounds with a large necrotic or eschar formation.

 - If done correctly, there is little risk to healthy tissue.

-- The patient must have prescribed the chemical agent and it can be quite expensive.
+- The patient must have been prescribed the chemical agent, which can be expensive.

 - A secondary bandage may be necessary to absorb the exudate.

 - Chemical debridement can cause discomfort to the patient, such as a burning sensation and an increase in the pain of the wound.

 In mechanical debridement, various methods are involved, all of which use mechanical force to eliminate dead or infected tissue.

 In a whirlpool tub with sterile water at high speeds, wet bandages are placed over the wound; as this dressing dries, it absorbs the wound material; when the bandage is removed, part of the tissue comes with it.